pypa/twine/README.rst

 * ``TWINE_REPOSITORY_URL`` - the repository URL to use.
 * ``TWINE_CERT`` - custom CA certificate to use for repositories with self-signed or untrusted certificates.
+* ``TWINE_NON_INTERACTIVE`` - Do not interactively prompt for username/password
+  if the required credentials are missing.

 Resources
 ---------